tbang618/RustGuides/Rustlings/Rustlings3.md

 }
 ```

-In the exercise, change the types were necessary to the correct generic type.
+In the exercise, change the types as necessary to the correct generic types.